aschuerch/Microbial-Genomics-2018/_episodes/14-conclusions.md

 > Compare the pangenome clustering with the clustering based on SNPs or gene presence/absence and with the data from
 > epidemiological contact tracing:
 >
+> Cluster A
 > - Patient A1 - sample ERR029207
 > - Patient A2 - sample ERR029206
 > - Patient A3 - sample ERR026478
 >
->
+> Cluster B
 > - Patient B1 - sample ERR026474
 > - Patient B2 - sample ERR026473
 >
->
+> Cluster C
 > - Patient C1 - sample ERR026481
 > - Patient C2 - sample ERR026482
 >
 > Which transmission events are affirmed by the genomic data?
 Which ones partially or not?
+Why?
 >
 {: .discussion}